swastiswagat/swastiswagat/README.md

 # Hi 👋, I'm Swasti Swagat
-A passionate frontend developer from [Paradeep]
+A passionate frontend developer from Paradeep

 🌟 **Bio**
-- 🔭 I’m currently working on [Student]
+- 🔭 I’m currently working on Student.
-- 🌱 I’m currently learning [FullStack Development]
+- 🌱 I’m currently learning FullStack Development.
-- 👯 I’m looking to collaborate on [Frontend type projects]
+- 👯 I’m looking to collaborate on Frontend type projects.
-- 📫 How to reach me: [swagatswasti@gmail.com]
+- 📫 How to reach me: swagatswasti@gmail.com.
-- ⚡ Fun fact: [I'm not just a coder; I'm also a coffee enthusiast who believes that great code is fueled by great coffee! ☕]
+- ⚡ Fun fact: I'm not just a coder; I'm also a coffee enthusiast who believes that great code is fueled by great coffee! ☕.

 ---